CS112-F16/labs/exercise10_4.md

 ##Requirements
 For this assignment, you will implement several methods that manipulate jpg images.

+You should make sure to get lots of help with this exercise on 10/4 during class as Project 2 will be very similar!

 Download the following java files:

 - [ImageManipulator.java](exercise10_4/ImageManipulator.java)
 - [ImageTester.java](exercise10_4/ImageTester.java)
 - [Picture.java](exercise10_4/Picture.java)
 - [Pixel.java](exercise10_4/Pixel.java)

+This assignment is a modified version of one given by Richard Wicentowski and Tia Newhall (2005) at Swarthmore College.
+Credit (and thanks!) go to them for the inspiration and starter code.

 Complete all methods as described in the documentation of [ImageManipulator.java](exercise10_4/ImageManipulator.java).